-As of December 18th, there have been six confirmed cases of racoon rabies in the Hamilton area.
+As of December 18th there have been six confirmed cases of raccoon rabies in the Hamilton area.
 Last week, one of our clients in Perth County had a heifer confirmed rabies positive.
 Family members are being inoculated.
 So, rabies is becoming a problem again!

 Q1: What is rabies?

 A: Rabies is a viral disease transmitted through the saliva or tissues in the nervous system from one infected mammal to another.
 Rabies can be transmitted from a wild animal, such as a bat or racoon, to a dog, cat or human, and from pets to humans.
 The virus attacks the central nervous system causing severely distressing neurological symptoms before causing the victim to die.
 Rabies is one of the deadliest diseases on earth, with a 99.9 per cent fatality rate.
 For detailed information about rabies visit omafra.gov.on.ca and type in the search “rabies in Ontario”.

 Q2: Does my pet have to be vaccinated against rabies?

 A: Yes.
 Dogs and cats over 3 months of age must have either a current Certificate of Vaccination or a current Statement of Exemption issued by a veterinarian for that animal.
 Unvaccinated animals are a risk to human health, and owners of unvaccinated animals can be subject to fines of over $90 per animal.